iPhonz/iphonz/README.md

 - **Compose functionality** with 500 character limit and media attachments
 - **Notifications system** with filtering and approval actions
 - **Threaded comments** with support for replies, images, and likes
+- **User profiles** with full customization, follows, and post history

 ## Compose Screen Features